bonina/bonina.github.io/_posts/software/2021/2021-03-31-unbound-dns-resolver-cut-out-the-middleman.md

 private-address: fd00::/8<br>
 private-address: fe80::/10</p>

-The unbound resolver will be listening on localhost 127.0.0.1 port 5678.
-You can change it on the top of the configuration file.
+Save it.
 Next step will be to pull the root.hints file from the domain authority for the first time.
 Execute these two commands:

 <p class="message">curl -so /var/lib/unbound/root.hints https://www.internic.net/domain/named.root</p>

 <p class="message">sudo service unbound restart</p>

-The Ubnound resolver is now up and running.
+The unbound resolver is now up and running, and will now be able to listen on localhost 127.0.0.1 port 5678.
+You can change to other IP/port combination in the configuration file.

-To make sure the root.hints file is updated around every 6 months (infrequently updated, so that period is quite safe), we can create a cron job that will take care of that for us.
-First let's create a script with the instructions.
-Just paste the following content in a text editor, like nano, and give it the .sh extension:
+To make sure that the root.hints file is kept updated (changes rarely and infrequently so around 6 months is quite safe), we can create a cron job that will take care of that for us.
+Let's create a script with that automatizes that process.
+Just paste the content below in a text editor, like nano, and give it the .sh extension:

 <p class="message">#!/bin/bash<br>
 <br>